 Taste: Vanilla & toffee.
 Caramel too.
 Sea salt and black pepper.
 Boiled sweets.
 Apple.
 Dry oak and wispy smoke.

-Value for Money: I’ve been slowly working my way through a parcel of samples I was sent by the Lost Distillery Company and thus far I’ve been quite impressed with their Classic Selection.
-The Dalaruan in particular offers a well crafted balance between those light fruit sweets and the coastal elements you’d expect to find in a Campbeltown dram.
+Thoughts: I’ve been slowly working my way through a parcel of samples I was sent by the Lost Distillery Company and thus far I’ve been quite impressed with their Classic Selection.
+The Dalaruan in particular offers a well crafted balance between those light fruit sweets and the coastal elements you’d perhaps expect to find in a Campbeltown dram.

 The Archivist’s Selection apparently features older malts in the blend and comes bottled at the higher strength of 46% for a recommended retail price of around £50.